subodhkalika/Assignment/SOLUTION.md

 4. handlers: Utility function, Currently only logging.
 5. Routes: Contains API routes

+TypeORM is a Object Relational Mapper library used to scaffold the models and connect to the MYSQL database.

 If further time is provided, I would add the unit testing scripts for both Frontend and Backend.